shivan-s/shivan.xyz/content/posts/taking-risks/index.md

 Another thing is that knowing is only half the battle.

-“Analysis by paralysis”, all these cognitive concepts, even if we know about them, won’t solve the problem.
+_Analysis by paralysis_, all these cognitive concepts, even if we know about them, won’t solve the problem.

 Action will.